Frequently Asked Questions

 Q: I am faculty/staff.
 How do I schedule training and get a media key?

 A: Check the training calendar for our regularly scheduled offerings.
 If you don't find a time that fits your schedule, simply fill out a ticket request, and someone will contact you.
-After training you’ll feel comfortable using your classroom technology and you will receive a key.
+After successfully completing the training, you will be able pick up a media key from the Lock Shop.

 Q: I have a key from before.
 Will it still work?